Oceansize: Post-Oceansize

 Further post-Oceansize projects emerged quickly after the breakup.
 Steve Hodson worked with the band Chandelier Swing while Mark Heron worked with improv band Shamefaced and released new music under his Kong alias of "Krem".
 Mike Vennart and Gambler reunited in the duo British Theatre, who have since released two EPs, EP (2012) and Dyed In the Wool Ghost (2012), and a full-length album, Mastery (2016).
-Vennart has released three solo albums, The Demon Joke (2015), To Cure a Blizzard Upon a Plastic Sea (2018) and In the Dead, Dead Wood (2020).
+Vennart has released four solo albums, The Demon Joke (2015), To Cure a Blizzard Upon a Plastic Sea (2018), In the Dead, Dead Wood (2020) and Forgiveness & The Grain (2024).

+In 2023, Vennart formed the heavy metal band Empire State Bastard alongside Biffy Clyro singer and guitarist Simon Neil.
+Their first album, Rivers of Heresy, was released in September 2023.

 Style, influences and creative process

-Associates of UK groups such as Amplifier, Biffy Clyro and Aereogramme, earlier in their career, Oceansize were also frequently grouped in with the space rock movement that had gained some underground popularity at the time - essentially heavy alternative rock with shoegaze leanings.
+Associates of UK groups such as Amplifier, Biffy Clyro and Aereogramme, earlier in their career, Oceansize were also frequently grouped in with the space rock movement that had gained some underground popularity at the time – essentially heavy alternative rock with shoegaze leanings.
 One of the band's earliest major tours was with Cave In from Massachusetts, U.S., who they were frequently compared to especially in their earlier years.
 Oceansize often described their music as "progressive death indie".
 Durose said of the term, "I like that.
 It's pretty cool.
 Mike came up with that, and it's better than new prog."

 Oceansize described eclectic sources of inspiration.
 Gambler has attested that everyone in the band had "such diverse influences.
 I think it would be a list a mile long.
 The obvious ones, especially for me, would be Radiohead, Mogwai, Aphex Twin, Nine Inch Nails and Tool; I think I could probably go on all day.
 I mean if you looked at our record collection you probably wouldn't think it."

 An often-stated influence is Cardiacs, whose leader Tim Smith produced the Relapse EP in 2002.
 Vennart has said of the band, "It wasn’t until I saw Cardiacs three times that I realised they are the greatest band of them all.
 I don’t say that lightly.
 There’s simply no-one like them [...] once you understand them, and have felt them in your heart, you will struggle to find anything that will ever come so close for the rest of your life."
 In 2002, Oceansize supported Cardiacs at the London Astoria, and came on stage during Cardiacs' set to cover their song "Eat It Up Worms Hero".
 In 2010, Oceansize contributed a cover of "Fear" by Tim Smith's Spratleys Rats (formerly Spratleys Japs) to the tribute album Leader of the Starry Skies: A Tribute to Tim Smith, Songbook 1.
 The album was released to raise funds for Smith's ongoing care and recovery after a heart attack in 2008.